Yukon NWT Nunavut Homeschool Comparison: Territorial Laws Side by Side

 The honest answer is that all three allow home education and none of them are hostile to it.
 The practical differences come down to:

-• Community: Yellowknife has the largest homeschool community in the territories, with organized co-ops, field trips, and activities through the YK Homeschool Community
+- Community: Yellowknife has an organized homeschool community, with co-ops, field trips, and activities through the YK Homeschool Community

 If you are in the NWT, the DEA registration system is straightforward once you know how it works.
 The main pitfalls are missing funding deadlines and not knowing which DEA you belong to.